 Since Lee & Katie Williams took over The Town House in December 2005, it has been awarded with 2 Rosettes & 4 Gold Stars from The AA & voted one of the best newcomers of 2007 in the Good Hotel Guide 2007.
 The Townhouse has also been recommended in The Michelin Guide since 2008.

 Whatever size room you choose, they all come with the same perks.
 Breakfast, Flat Screen TV, wi-fi, Toiletries/Hairdryer, Tea/Coffee & Iron/Board access.
 Check-in is from 3pm, check out is 11am.
 All rooms are non-smoking.
-To book a room please call 01903 883847
+Cancellation Policy: There will be a 50% charge if you cancel within 7 days of arrival & a 100% charge within 48 hours, or if you don't turn up for your booking.

 DINNER, BED & BREAKFAST OFFER